Quantcast

 Body

-Rosh Hashanah is the beginning of the year according to the traditional Jewish calendar.
-In 2023, Rosh Hashanah begins at sunset on Friday, September 15.
+Rosh Hashanah is the beginning of the year, according to the traditional Jewish calendar.
+In 2024, Rosh Hashanah begins at sunset on Wednesday, October 2.
 Learn more about how Rosh Hashanah is celebrated with traditions and sweet symbolic foods—and listen to the sound of the shofar!

 What Is Rosh Hashanah?

 Rosh Hashanah, literally “Head of the Year” in Hebrew, is the beginning of the Jewish new year.
-It is the first of the High Holidays or ”Days of Awe,” ending 10 days later with Yom Kippur.
+It is the first of the High Holidays or “Days of Awe,” ending ten days later with Yom Kippur.

 Rosh Hashanah begins with the sounding of the shofar, an instrument made of a ram’s horn, proclaiming God as King of the Universe, just as a trumpet would be sounded at a king’s coronation.
 In fact, Rosh Hashanah is described in the Torah as Yom Teru’ah, a day of sounding (the Shofar).

 The sound of the shofar is also a call to repentance—to wake up and re-examine our commitment to God and to correct our ways.
-Thus begins the “Ten Days of Repentance” which ends with Yom Kippur, the “Day of Atonement.”
+Thus begins the “Ten Days of Repentance,” which ends with Yom Kippur, the “Day of Atonement.”

 When Is Rosh Hashanah?

-In 2023, Rosh Hashanah starts at sunset on Friday, September 15, and will run through nightfall on Sunday, September 17.
+In 2024, Rosh Hashanah starts at sunset on Wednesday, October 2, and will run through nightfall on Friday, October 4.

 All Jewish holidays begin at sunset on the date listed.